kelseyhightower/konfig/README.md

 )
 ```

+## How Does it Work

+The side effect of importing the `konfig` library will cause konfig to:

+* call the Cloud Run or Cloud Functions API to get a list of env vars to process.
+We avoid scanning the running environment as any library can set env vars before konfig runs.
+* retrieve the GKE endpoint based on the secret or configmap reference
+* retrieve configmap and secret keys from the GKE cluster using the service account provided to the Cloud Run or Cloud Function instance.
+* substitute the reference string with the value of the configmap or secret key.

 References to Kubernetes configmaps and secrets can be made when defining Cloud Run and Cloud Functions environment variables using the [reference syntax](docs/reference-syntax.md).

 ## Tutorials